tdunn19/dpd_mc/README.md

     * calc_pressure was modified to account for polymer
 *   new function periodic_bc: takes in dr vector and adjusts it based on periodic boundary conditions
 *   new module energy.c: functions from calc.c and cell.c which related to energy were moved here
-*   new function calc_brute_force: brute force calculation of all monomer and dpd particle energies (deleted old calc_energy)
+*   new function calc_energy_brute: brute force calculation of all monomer and dpd particle energies (deleted old calc_energy)
 *   new function check_bond(i): checks for breakage in the bonds on either side of monomer i and adjust sys.bond_break accordingly
     * removed this same functionality from energy_fene, as it is now redundant
 *   fixed a bug: conservative soft pair potentials were missing a factor of 1/2